VRanjitha/Creations/README.md

 # PURPOSE
 >The main aim is to allow the computers learn automatically without human intervention and adjust actions accordingly.
->machine learning tedchnology is applied in various sectors like:
+>machine learning technology is applied in various sectors like:
  -HEALTH CARE
  -FINANCIAL
  -BANKING